Turtle Graphics

 Logo and Turtle Graphics

-The Logo computer programming language was created in 1967 by Wally Feurzeig, Seymour Papert, and Cynthia Solomon to explore how programming can help children learn critical thinking and problem solving.
+The Logo computer programming language was created in 1967 by Wally Feurzeig, Seymour Papert, and Cynthia Solomon to explore how programming can help children learn critical thinking and problem-solving.
 One of the creators of Logo, Seymour Papert, wrote the 1980 book Mindstorms which discusses Logo and its goals:

 In many schools today, the phrase “computer-aided instruction” means making the computer teach the child.
 One might say the computer is being used to program the child.
 In my vision, the child programs the computer and, in doing so, both acquires a sense of mastery over a piece of the most modern and powerful technology and establishes an intimate contact with some of the deepest ideas from science, from mathematics, and from the art of intellectual model building.